-An active member of the International Trombone Association, Dr. McCain serves as the Events Coordinator for the ITA website and state representative for the ITA TAPAS (Trombone Artists Performing for Amateurs and Students) Project.
-He also writes CD reviews for the “Audio Visual” column of the quarterly Journal.
+An active member of the International Trombone Association, McCain serves as the Events Coordinator for the ITA, state representative for the ITA TAPAS (Trombone Artists Performing for Amateurs and Students) Project and is on the Board of Advisors for the San Antonio Brass.
+Martin writes CD reviews and articles for the ITA's quarterly Journal.
+He also contributed articles for the New Grove Dictionary of American Musicians and the Glissando Magazine.
 A promoter of music education in the public schools, McCain is the co-director for “Raise The Bar” a concert series dedicated to educating young classical music audiences.
-McCain has taught in the Austin, Round Rock, and Eanes Independent School Districts and is in demand as a clinician.
-Dr. McCain was selected to choose the All-State bass trombone repertoire for the state of Texas and presented a performance clinic at the Texas Bandmaster’s Association Convention in San Antonio.
-As a scholar, McCain contributed four articles for the New Grove Dictionary of American Musicians.
-In 2012, McCain founded his own record label and publishing company Kairoi Music.
+Martin has been selected to choose the All-State bass trombone repertoire for the state of Texas on numerous occasions and has presented performance clinics on the jazz and classical etudes at the Texas Bandmaster’s Association Convention.

-Dr. McCain holds degrees from The University of Texas at Austin (D.M.A. and M.M.) and The University of Southern Mississippi (B.M.).
-His primary teachers are Nathaniel Brickens, Marta Hofacre, Greg Luscombe and Loy Hetrick.
-He has also received instruction from Charles Villarubia, Stefan Sanders, Doug Yeo, Randy Hawes, and Charles Vernon.
+McCain holds degrees from The University of Texas at Austin (D.M.A. and M.M.) and The University of Southern Mississippi (B.M.).
+His primary teachers are Nathaniel Brickens, Marta Hofacre, Greg Luscombe and Loy Hetrick with additional studies with Mark Vail, Charles Villarubia, Stefan Sanders, Doug Yeo, Randy Hawes, and Charles Vernon.

 Martin McCain is an artist/clinician for Michael Rath Instruments and plays on the “McCain” signature model mouthpiece manufactured by Pickett Brass.
 He is also an affiliate of AirTurn and The GigEasy.